 These are a big help for the novice pilot, as they make it much easier to figure out how the different controls interact with one another.
 The A20 is not a fast drone, though, and it is easily buffeted by breezes and drafts.
 It's fairly zippy when you engage the higher-power modes, but with about 5 minutes of flight time, you don't get much time to practice.
 Fortunately, it comes with two batteries.

-For starters, the flight time for most cheap drones rarely exceeds 10 minutes, and it often takes upwards of half an hour to recharge them.
+The flight time for most cheap drones rarely exceeds 10 minutes, and it often takes upwards of half an hour to recharge their batteries.
 You'll want to buy a drone that has a removable battery, and then purchase at least two spare batteries so that you can spend more than a few minutes flying a drone before you have to go back inside for the rest of the day.
 Often, some of the best cheap drones will come with more than one battery.

 Many cheap drones now come equipped with cameras, so you can shoot aerial photos and videos.
 However, unlike top-end drones, the cameras in these models are pretty basic; most have a resolution of 720, whereas the best drones can shoot in 4K or higher.
 Also, the cameras on cheap drones are usually not mounted on a gimbal, so footage is likely to be a little shaky, and the quality will be worse than what you'll find on most smartphones.
 But, it should provide you with a pretty fun experience nonetheless.

 If you're buying a drone for your kid, we also recommend drones that have easily replaceable rotors, as well as optional propeller guards.
 Your child is going to smash the drone into a tree, wall, or some other object, so prop guards and replacement rotors will help keep your purchase from becoming a worthless piece of junk after its first crash.

 How we test drones

 Testing the best cheap drones under $100 is similar to testing more expensive drones.
 We take them out and fly them!